GoogleCloudPlatform/ai-on-gke/best-practices/gke-batch-refarch/02_platform/monitoring/gmp/README.md

 ## Configuring Managed Collection and Creating the Dashboard

-The following command will configure Managed Collection for Kueue and Create the Dashboard in Cloud Monitoring.
+Run the following command to configure Managed Collection for Kueue and Create the Dashboard in Cloud Monitoring.

 ```bash
 ./install-gmp.sh